yasuo-00/parallel-image-filter/README.md

-# Image Filter
+# Parallel Image Filter

-Simple image filter using neighborhood average on pixel for parallel and distributed programming class.
+Simple image filter with threads using neighborhood average on pixel for parallel and distributed programming class.

 #Input<br/>
 512x512 image.rgba